-MoDOT would like to see all projects completed within the programmed amount.
-The goal is to deliver projects at the programmed amount, allowing the greatest number of projects to be built with the funding available.
 MoDOT's data indicates that there is a great deal of deviation among individual projects with half over and half under budget.
-In fiscal year 2008, 55 percent of projects programmed over \$1 million were completed within the budgeted amount, while 38 percent of projects under \$1 million came in at or below budget.
 Emphasis has been placed on scoping projects and developing estimates that represent the true cost of delivering the projects.
 MoDOT is striving to deliver quality projects cheaper by using practical design and by encouraging the use of value engineering.